Kaydonbob03/GPT-Work/README.md

 openai
 requests
 ```

-To use any of these programs you will need an openai api key.
-You can get one [here](https://platform.openai.com/account/api-keys)
-To use the GPTaudio script you will also need an azure key. you can get one [here](https://portal.azure.com/#home) and then navigate to speech services and make an api key.
-You will also need Google Cloud services credentials.
-Google Cloud credentials can be found [here](https://console.cloud.google.com/apis/credentials)

 5. inputtovoice.py - much like GPTvoice.py, this file will provide user input to GPT, get a response, then send the response to azure tts.
 Althought, instead of getting user input via audio transcrption, it will instead get user input via text